jbenno/nyuad_politics_of_code/wp.md

   Log in with the admin user name and the copied password.
   In the Menu go to `users` and add yourself as a user.
 Set the field `Role` to `Administrator` - otherwise you will not be able to do much.
   Log out, and log in with your user name and password.
+  The web user interface you are working in is called `dashboard` and can be accessed under the URL `http://nyuadX.f3c.me/wp_admin`.

 #### Themes
+- The "themes" are administrated in the dashboard under the menu item `Appearence`.
+- The files for the themes are located in the folder `/wp-content/themes`.
+- To install new themes you can upload the theme's files to a new folder under /wp-content/themes
+- A minimal wordpress theme: [/wp/simple_theme](/wp/simple_theme)

+Upload the file